 top of page

-Early to Flower: intermedium, kiushianum, nepenthoides, serratum, serratum mayebarae, sikokianum, thunbergii urashima and triphyllum.
+Early to Flower: augustatum penisulae, intermedium, kelung insulare, kiushianum, nepenthoides, serratum, serratum mayebarae, sikokianum, thunbergii urashima and triphyllum.

 Arisaema can change sex multiple times during their lifespan.
-The larger the plant material the more likely it is to be female and the smaller it is it will be male.
+The larger more well nourished the plant material the more likely it is to be female and the smaller it is it will be male.
 Of course some are bisexual.

 Most require shade but some tolerate sun ie A. Consanguineum, A. Costatum have done very well in full sun although it is not recommended.

 Biggest danger is getting too wet before they develop foliage and sometimes later.
 You risk losing your prize plant.
-I have lost quite a few this year, 2021, and continually Arisaema, so please be very careful.
+I have lost quite a few this year, 2021, so please be very careful.
 Now March 2023 I have lost 45.
 I do water before growth appears but lightly around the edge of the pot if the compost looks very dry.
 Best to use a light and airy compost or add loads of sand, grit or perlite.
 Once the foliage begins to fade cease all watering for pot plants and keep them somewhere frost free over winter.
 For ones in the ground make sure there is good drainage.
 I have A. Costatum that has been in the ground for 10 years with no issues.
+Sadly this Arisaema has passed (2023) but has left offsets which I have potted on

-Their Spathe/Inflorescence/Coloured bract come in a range of colours and all are streaked/patternated and most impressive.
+Their Spathe comes in a range of colours and all are streaked/patternated and most impressive.
 At first I thought Nepenthoides was quite drab by comparison to Sikokianum which is beyond impressive but I have changed my mind.
 All the Arisaema I have are amazing.
-In 2022 I have 29 species plus a seed of A. Cucculatum, which I sowed in January 2021, germinating in Feb22.
+In 2022 I had 29 species plus a seed of A. Cucculatum, which I sowed in January 2021, germinating in Feb22.
 I now have 41 species and sub-species, March 2023, and over 300 in total.
+This continues to increase with nearer 600 in 2024.

 Most have an appendage to the Spathe, Spadix or leaves of varying lengths.
 A. Intermedium also has a very long appendage to the Spadix.
 I measured one at over 80cm.